-Responsibility: Affirmative Action Officer and Personnel Officer
+Responsibility: Affirmative Action Officer/Human Resources staff

-- 2. Continue to create and maintain a respectful working environment for all MHESO employees. - Encourage employees to assist in identifying opportunities for increasing staff knowledge and participation in events which celebrate the diversity of both internal and external customers. - Facilitate opportunities for managers and supervisors to learn more about their role and responsibilities in creating and maintaining a respectful work environment for all staff, and also to learn more about how their actions and behaviors contribute toward the retention of protected group members.
+- 2. Continue to create and maintain a respectful working environment for all MHESO employees. - Encourage employees to assist in identifying opportunities for increasing staff knowledge and participation in events which celebrate the diversity of both internal and external customers. - Facilitate opportunities for managers and supervisors to learn more about their role and responsibilities in creating and maintaining a respectful work environment for all staff, and also to learn more about how their actions and behaviors contribute toward the retention of protected group members. - Inform and facilitate training/learning opportunities for staff to fulfill their training/development goals in their individual annual workplans, and support such opportunities with a training budget.